 Example: “You’re a right langer if you think that’ll work!”

-Why You Need It: “Langer” is used often in Ireland for a good laugh when someone is being daft or impractical.
+Why You Need It: “Langer” is commonly used Irish lingo in Ireland when someone is being daft or impractical.

 15. Best Irish Insults: Kn*bhead